 "Texting in romantic relationships has its pros and cons," says Kelly Campbell, professor of psychology at California State University, San Bernardino.
 "It is a very convenient way to communicate and may provide a way for partners to stay in touch when other means of communicating are not possible.
-However, it is important that when misunderstandings occur that partners seek clarification in person."
+However, it is important that when misunderstandings occur, partners seek clarification in person."

 As easy as it is to zing off a text whenever you want to get in touch with your partner, there are clear reasons texting may not always be a straightforward way of communication.
 Most people have had numerous experiences with texting's challenges, from small miscommunications to larger fights.
-If it so happens that you'd like for the person you're dating to stop texting you, how do you go about that in the healthiest way?

 We asked Campbell to help decode the strengths and weaknesses associated with dating and texting, especially if you're considering using this form of communication to end a relationship.
 Read on to get her insights.

 Understand That Texting Isn't the Only Way to Communicate